juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 This process can be tough, sometimes many more solutions exist than you will have the time or capability to evaluate.
 If you need a computer to surf the internet, how many choices do you have?
 Coming out with just a few viable solutions can be challenging.
 Normally, we can apply additional requirements to the existing problem that will allow you to narrow the list.
-Maybe he will buy only from an approval, local vendor.
-Or you will shop only within a five minute radius of your home.
-Or you will consider using only a certain catalog that gives you an idea of where and how or what to buy.
+Maybe the business will only buy from an approved, local vendor; or will shop only within a five minute radius; or consider using only a certain catalog.

 **3. Develop a set of criteria by which to objectively evaluate the candidate solution or solutions**

 The key here is *objective*.
 Find meaningful measures that relate to the problem you have defined, and identify valid methods for applying them.
-For example, when looking for a computer to surf the internet, you might use *criteria* such as cost, processor speed, monitor size and quality, readability and warranty, bundled software and included peripherals.
-These can be objectively described and measured.
+For example, when looking for a computer to surf the internet, you might use *criteria* such as cost, processor speed, monitor size and quality, readability and warranty, bundled software, and included peripherals—these can be objectively described and measured.
 The attractiveness of the case would not be a good criterion, because computer case attractiveness cannot easily be objectively described and measured.